-Screenshot from Firefox trunk (4.0b2pre) on Windows Vista.
+Screenshot from Firefox 13 (nightly) on Lion.

+For some reason Mozilla has been moving from information bars to doorhangers.
 I think the idea is that it's going to be visually attached to the site identity button, so it's clear that you should consider it as being from the site, and you know how to get it back if you deny it.
 But it's less obvious that you can ignore the request; it kinda looks modal.
 And it's harder to just ignore because it covers part of the web site.